 Someone to whom you can address a complaint about an organisation or body if you feel you have been dealt with unfairly or have suffered some financial or other loss you would like investigating.

 There are a number of Ombudsman Schemes in the United Kingdom.
 Some Ombudsmen are Government appointed, such as The Local Government Ombudsman and Financial Ombudsman Services.
 In some cases industry has come together to form an Ombudsman to give consumers somewhere to raise complaints.
 Examples of these include the Motor Ombudsman and the Property Ombudsman.

 The Ombudsman can save industry and consumers money.
 In addition to freeing up the court system, there are also opportunities to explore the potential for mediation and conciliation and come to a negotiated settlement which provides both parties with a means for proposed compromise.
-If this process proves fruitless, the Ombudsman can investigate further and, if necessary, provide a legally binding decision.
+If this process proves fruitless, they can investigate further and, if necessary, provide a legally binding decision.